 Your volunteering will be connected to one of our centres across England, Scotland and Wales.
 We also offer a number of online roles.

 We have a wide range of roles, which vary depending on your local centre and team capacity.
 Our volunteer roles are generally flexible and allow you to give as much or as little time as you can.

 The skills needed to volunteer vary from role to role.
 Many do not require any specific skills and training will always be provided where required.

 If you have specific skills that you feel would benefit us, please get in touch and we'll try to match you to a role.

 We’re committed to providing volunteers with the training and resources they need.

-The mandatory volunteer induction training is interactive and covers everything volunteers will need to know about being part of the organisation.
+The mandatory online volunteer induction training covers everything volunteers will need to know about being part of the organisation.
 Subject areas covered include HIV, sexual health, safeguarding, confidentiality and boundaries.

 We assign each volunteer to a staff member who’ll offer ongoing support and supervision to help you develop while you volunteer with us.
 Supervision may be through one-to-one meetings with a manager, or through group support meetings with other volunteers in the same role.

-As a volunteer you are able to claim travel and meal expenses as part of your authorised activities within your volunteer role.
-Further details can be found in our volunteer handbook and expenses policy.
+As a volunteer you are able to claim some travel and meal expenses as part of the authorised activities within your role.
+Please discuss this with your volunteer manager before incurring any expenses.